AWS Nova Canvas MCP server

 Prerequisites

-3. Set up AWS credentials with access to Amazon Bedrock and Nova Canvas:
+3. AWS credentials with access to Amazon Bedrock and Nova Canvas:

 • An AWS account with Amazon Bedrock and Amazon Nova Canvas enabled

-• AWS credentials configured with aws configure or environment variables
+• AWS credentials configured through aws configure or environment variables

-• IAM role/user with permissions for Amazon Bedrock and Nova Canvas
+• IAM permissions for Amazon Bedrock and Nova Canvas

 Installation